emonree/doctor-visits/README.md

 # doctor-visits
 A health app for logging doctor visits.

-## Technologies used: Bootstrap CSS, HTML, Express, EJS, MangoDB, Mongoose, Heroku
+## Technologies used: Express, EJS, MangoDB, Mongoose, Bootstrap CSS, HTML, and  Heroku.

 - I used bootstrap to style the buttons on each page.